LanceNickel/GorpDocs/readme.md

 # Gorp Documentation Files
-A place I used to store the incredibly innefficient, but effective, Gorp documentation website code.
+A place I used to store the incredibly inefficient, but effective, Gorp documentation website code.